godatadriven/whirl/examples/spark-opentelemetry/README.md

 must be installed before use:

 1. Clone the spot project
-2. Build the spot-complete jar file
+2. Build the spot-complete jar file (see below)
-3. Copy the compatible version (Spark 3.4, Scala 2.12) into the `whirl.setup.d/` dir
+3. Copy the compatible version (Spark 3.5, Scala 2.12) into the `whirl.setup.d/` dir
 4. Run whirl
 5. Access the UIs in a browser:
     - Airflow UI: [localhost:5000](http://localhost:5000/) (admin/admin)